MarkLogic-Attic/cq/README.txt

 To install CQ just copy the files from the downloaded zip under a directory served by Content Interaction Server.
 You run CQ by making a web request to the directory.
-For example, by placing the files under the C:\Program Files\Mark Logic CIS\Docs\cq directory, you can run CQ as http://localhost:8000/cq/.
-Just please be very careful in exposing CQ on a production site as it allows queries to be written by remote clients.
+For example, by placing the files under the C:\Program Files\MarkLogic\Docs\cq directory, you can run CQ as http://localhost:8000/cq/.
+Please be very careful in exposing CQ on a production site as it allows queries to be written by remote clients.

 The CQ version number corresponds to the version number of Content Interaction